Tour Lutheran Germany in 2027!

 • Disembark in Bacharach to board your coach to Cologne for a walking tour of the city center

-• Visit the incredible cathedral, plus free time to explore.
+• Visit the incredible Cologne Cathedral, plus free time to explore.

 • Arrive at your hotel for an evening at your leisure.